What is a dental implant?

 Implants need to be maintained much like your own teeth, although they are an artificial replacement they are still able to become infected.
 Infection of the surrounding bone around the implant can lead to bone loss and subsequently implant loss.

-With the help of our team you will be guided on how to best look after your natural teeth and implants so you can make the most of your new smile for many years to come.
+With the help of our team, you will be guided on how to best look after your natural teeth and implants so you can make the most of your new smile for many years to come.
+Book your appointment today.